Mike Williams Player Prop Bets for NFL Week 18 | Los Angeles vs. Las Vegas 1/9/2022

 Matchup vs. Las Vegas

-- Williams is averaging 38 receiving yards per game in three career matchups against the Raiders, 25.5 fewer than his receiving yards prop bet over/under for Sunday's game (63.5).
+- In his three matchups against the Raiders, Williams' 38 receiving yards average is 25.5 less than his over/under for Sunday's game (63.5).

-- The Raiders are allowing 225.8 passing yards per game this season, the NFL's sixth-ranked pass defense.
+- The Raiders have the NFL's sixth-ranked pass defense this season, giving up 225.8 yards per game through the air.

-- The Raiders have given up 26 passing TDs this season (1.6 per game), ranking them 19th among NFL defenses.
+- The Raiders have allowed 26 touchdowns through the air (1.6 per game).
+They are 19th in the NFL in that category.

 Recent Performances

-- In last week's matchup with the Broncos, Williams caught three passes for 63 yards (21 yards per reception) and scored one touchdown while being targeted four times.
+- In last week's outing against the Broncos, Williams was targeted four times, totaling 63 yards on three receptions (averaging 21 yards per grab) while scoring one touchdown.

-- Williams put up 112 yards (on six catches) with one touchdown over his last three outings.
-He was targeted 13 times, and averaged 37.3 yards per game.
+- In his last three games, Williams' 13 targets have resulted in six receptions for 112 yards (37.3 ypg) and one touchdown.

 Williams' Los Angeles Teammates